jINxI-D/Genetics-MSA/README.md

 Other Issues: Check the console output for error messages.
 They can provide valuable clues about what might be going wrong.

-By following this guide, you should be able to set up your environment, run the Conservation Analyzer, and start analysing sequence conservation with ease.
+By following this guide, you should be able to set up your environment, run the Conservation Analyser, and start analysing sequence conservation with ease.